Nandor456/Real-Time-Messaging-Application/README.md

 # Real-Time-Messaging-Application

-Real-Time-Messaging-Application is a chatting application which I will use for future projects:
+Real-Time Messaging Application is a chat application that serves as a foundation for my future projects.

 - **Backend:** Node.js + Express (REST API)
 - **Database:** Postgres (Docker)